Office of Emergency Management, Public Safety

-1. The siren horns will no longer rotate.
-They are being replaced with eight 400 watt speakers per siren that will provide 3200 watts of audio power.
+- The siren horns do not rotate.
+They have eight 400 watt speakers per siren that will provide 3200 watts of audio power.
 The horns are true re-entrant, directional and exponential speaker horns that can be tilted or directed as needed.
 These “omni-directional” sirens will change the way sound is delivered.
-The sound will no longer get louder and softer as the speakers rotate, but should instead remain constant.
+The sound does not get louder and softer but remains constant.

-2. It is our expectation that the level of coverage will increase in the city.
-However, if you are in an area that experienced good coverage in the old system and you can no longer hear the sirens while outside your home or business, we are interested in hearing from you.
+- If you are in an area you cannot hear the sirens while outside your home or business, we are interested in hearing from you.
 There are some adjustments that can be made that may increase coverage in your area.
-Please email the Office of Emergency Management at firstname.lastname@example.org.
+Please email the Office of Emergency Management.

 Here are a few things we would like to remind our community about:

 - Please DO NOT call 911 during a test of the OEWS unless you have a true emergency.
 It is imperative that 911 lines remain open and allow us to respond to life-threatening situations.

 - The City of Longmont will utilize the OEWS for tornados threatening to Longmont.
 We will not utilize the OEWS for flooding.
 The City of Boulder and Boulder County DO use their sirens for flooding, but it is our philosophy at Longmont OEM that sirens are utilized for a single purpose.
 As a reminder, when you hear the sirens and it is not the first Monday of the month at 10:00, go immediately inside and tune to local media for updates.

 - Please take a minute to sign up for the Reverse 9-1-1 for mobile devices system.
 This is a notification tool that allows the city to contact you via email as well on other mobile devices during an emergency.
 For additional information, details and sign-up information for mobile devices, please visit our webpage.